jpgill86/neurotic/docs/index.rst

 **neurotic** is an app for Windows, macOS, and Linux that allows you to easily review and annotate your electrophysiology data and simultaneously captured video.
-It is an easy way to load your Neo_-compatible data into ephyviewer_ without doing any programming.
+It is an easy way to load your Neo_-compatible data (see :mod:`neo.io` for file formats) into ephyviewer_ without doing any programming.
 Share a single metadata file with your colleagues and they too will quickly be looking at the same datasets!

 |Example screenshot|